KennyWho/hapi-api-doc-cn/API.md

 - `header` - the HTTP header.

-Return value: an object where each key is a cookie name and value is the parsed cookie.
+返回值: an object where each key is a cookie name and value is the parsed cookie.

 Note that this utility uses the server configuration but does not change the server state.
 It is provided for manual cookie parsing (e.g. when server parsing is disabled).